What are the bearers of truth? There are three main

 propositions, sentence types or something else.

-Secondly, there is the view that truth is no property.
-In
+Secondly, there is the view that truth is not a property.

 the 'simple' theory of truth, the question itself is considered